 - Provides customizable templates to help you add logos, fonts, colors, and more.

-- Its bi tools for data visualization offers an ample variety of flags, icons, and images.
+- Its bi tools for data visualization offer an ample variety of flags, icons, and images.
 Proper sets of charts and maps are also present.

 - The templates help in creating dashboards, reports, and social media images.